yashkc2025/skillbee/README.md

 # 🛠️ Software Engineering Project – May 2025

+The below will be how to set up the git repo and everything but i am adding how to run the controllers and do api calls to chcek if everything is working in backend properly.I have added an extra file db.py because the previous structure was causing a loop between the files.Everything else is the same as Yathin had updated before for the database except for the changes i made in routes.py and the new file controllers.py for the logic.

+For context i will be using Rapid API client as an extension in VS code for this.

+for parent registration i have the route: ​http://127.0.0.1:5000/auth/parent_register so i will paste this on to the spce given in the extension then select the required method(post) and send a json body.

+the body i used:

+{"name":"ub",
+"email_id":"ub@gmail.com",
+"password":"abc",
+"profile_image":""}

+for children registration the route used: http://127.0.0.1:5000/auth/children_register

+the body used:
+{
+  "name":"ubb",
+  "email_id": "ub123@gmail.com",
+  "password": "abcdef",
+  "username": "ubbbbbbb",
+  "dob": "2009-09-09",
+  "school": "sphs",
+  "profile_image": ""
+}

+please try not to change most things as it will mess up the working code I will apply the tokens and all in accordance to frontend team.

+Urjaswi Banerjee

 Interactive platform for students, parents, and admins with progress tracking, gamified rewards, child account management, and full content control.

 ## 🚀 Getting Started